-MARY K. BUSH, 49, a Director since 1991, has been President of Bush & Company, an international financial advisory firm, since 1991.
+Mary K. Bush, age 49, has been President of Bush & Company, an international financial advisory firm, since 1991.
 Ms. Bush was Managing Director and Chief Operating Officer of the Federal Housing Finance Board, a U.S. government agency, from 1989 to 1991, Vice President-International Finance of the Federal National Mortgage Association, a secondary mortgage institution, from 1988 to 1989, and served the President of the United States as a member of the Board of the International Monetary Fund from 1984 to 1988.
-She is a Director of Texaco, Inc., a Trustee of Pioneer Funds and a member of the Advisory Board of Washington Mutual Investors Fund.
+She is a member of the Advisory Board of Washington Mutual Investors Fund.
 Ms. Bush is a member of the Audit Committee of the Board of Directors.
 Ms. Bush is a graduate of Fisk University and holds an MBA degree from the University of Chicago.